-Those barely worn Zara dresses that have been sitting in your closet, the cheap H&M sweaters you bought on a whim at the first hint of winter two years ago, the runway-inspired shoes you needed but have since sworn off for a trendier style, these are the things that tend to find their way to Goodwill or the Salvation Army donation centers, or are discarded in large donation containers strewn across cities in the U.S.
+Underway in the background of the ever-escalating trade war between the U.S. and China is another Trump administration trade fight, one borne from those barely worn Zara dresses that have been sitting in your closet, the cheap H&M sweaters you bought on a whim at the first hint of winter two years ago, the runway-inspired shoes you needed but have since sworn off for a trendier style.
+Those are the things that tend to find their way to Goodwill or the Salvation Army donation centers, or are discarded in large donation containers strewn across cities in the U.S.

-Do you know what actually happens to your cast off clothing once you donate it?
+But do you know what actually happens to your cast off clothing once you donate it?
 Or better yet, do you know what does not happen to those garments?
-For one thing, they are not sold in the U.S. Not in the vast majority of cases, at least.
-Instead, your discarded Zara wares and H&M sweaters are – or in a growing number of cases, were – shipped to Africa, India, Pakistan, and other far-flung locales, where they are sold to traders, who will then sell them to consumers.
+Due to the sheer volume of donated clothing in the U.S., most of these wares never make it to shelves in stateside secondhand stores.
+Instead, they are – or in a growing number of cases, were – shipped to Africa, India, Pakistan, and other far-flung locales, where they are sold to traders, who will then sell them to consumers.

 As the New York Times’ Kimiko de Freytas-Tamura wrote last fall, “Across Africa, secondhand merchandise is the primary source of clothing,” with discarded garments coming en masse from the U.S. and Europe.
 Oxfam, a British charity that sells donated clothes to traders in Africa, estimates that at least 70 percent of its donated garments are sold to companies in Africa.
 In the U.S., where the sale of used clothing comprises a nearly $1 billion industry, donations typically end up in Africa, as well.